longhnguyen125/Yellow-Cabs-Project/README.md

   - Revenue and demand by borough.
   - Revenue per minute by hour (profitability).
   - Tipping behavior by hour and the hour × distance tip-rate heatmap.
-- Summarizes insights in plain language.
+- Summarizes insights
-- Ends with a prioritized list of recommendations.
+- Recommendations

 ### 4.2 Key Recommendations (High Level)